 \section{Proposed Approach}

-In this paper, Holistic Guidance (HG) method is proposed for unsupervised learning of attention maps in occluded ReID, without the need of any external guidance such as pose or segmentation maps.
-A student-teacher network is introduced, where the teacher network relies on holistic images or non-occluded images to teach the student network the DCD of holistic features.
-This allows the student to learn an attention map such that, when applied to occluded images, would result in uncorrupted features like that of teacher model.
-More specifically, a joint generative and discriminative backbone is trained with a denoising autoencoder for the student-teacher model, that simultaneously learns to match image pairs while reconstruct images.
+A Holistic Guidance (HG) method is introduced for unsupervised learning of attention maps in Occluded-ReID, without the need for any external guidance such as pose or segmentation maps.
+A student-teacher network is proposed, where the teacher network relies on holistic images or non-occluded images to teach the student network the DCD of holistic features.
+This allows the student to learn an attention map such that, when applied to occluded images, results in uncorrupted features like those of the teacher.
+More specifically, a joint generative and discriminative backbone is trained with a denoising autoencoder for the student-teacher model.
+It simultaneously learns to match image pairs while reconstructing images.

-\textbf{Problem Formulation:} Let $I_O$ and $I_{N}$ denotes input images from the occluded and holistic dataset, respectively. $N$ and $O$ denotes the components from teacher and student trained from holistic data and occluded data, respectively.
-Let $y_O$ and $y_N$ denotes the identity labels of occluded and holistic datasets, respectively. $\mathbf{F}_O$ and $\mathbf{F}_N$ represents the global feature maps of occluded and holistic data-sets , which is obtained from the shared encoder $E$.
-The local or part based features $f_{O}^{i}, f_{N}^{i}$ are produced by applying a pooling function on $\mathbf{F}_O$ and $\mathbf{F}_N$.
-By minimising the discrepancy between class distance distribution of $f_{O}^{i}, f_{N}^{i}$, we intend to learn an attention map $A^{i}$ that is applied on the $f_{O}^{i}$ to obtain features ${f_a}^{i}$ for $i=1,..,p$ for each part.
-During testing, $\mathbf{\psi}$ which is a concatenation of global and local features would be used to extract features from gallery and query in order to match by a distance function and retrieve the identity.
+\textbf{Problem Formulation:} Let $I_O$ and $I_{N}$ denote input images from the occluded and holistic dataset, respectively. $N$ and $O$ denote the components from teacher and student trained from holistic data and occluded data, respectively.
+Let $y_O$ and $y_N$ denote the identity labels of occluded and holistic datasets. $\mathbf{F}_O$ and $\mathbf{F}_N$ represent the global feature maps of occluded and holistic datasets, which are obtained from the shared encoder $E$.
+The local or part-based features $f_{O}^{i}, f_{N}^{i}$ are produced by applying a pooling function on $\mathbf{F}_O$ and $\mathbf{F}_N$.
+By minimising the discrepancy between-class distance distribution of $f_{O}^{i}, f_{N}^{i}$, we intend to learn an attention map $A^{i}$ that is applied on the $f_{O}^{i}$ to obtain features ${f_a}^{i}$ for $i=1,..,p$ for each part.
+During testing, $\mathbf{\psi}$, which is a concatenation of global and local features, allows extracting features for matching from the gallery and query using a distance function, and to retrieve the identity.